worker-one/tablettop_bot/README.md

 `db/models.py` - Models for database tables.

-`db/crud.py` - CRUD operations for database.
+`db/crud/` - CRUD operations for database.

 `tests/` - The directory that contains the tests for the application.

-`Dockerfile` - The file that defines the Docker container for this application.
+`Dockerfile` - The file that defines the Docker container for this project.

 ## In-built admin applications